Puship/api-samples/README.md

 This is a shared project between the two previous projects and contains the DTO classes used to map the results of calls to the Puship API.

-This example is also available online at this [link] (http://example1.puship.com)...enjoy!
+This example is also available online at this [link] (http://example1.puship.com) ...enjoy!